My

 What

 better place than my childhood home, right?
-(I have some unresolved issues.)
+(I might have some unresolved issues.)

 I selected